CrypticDreki/RShinyDashboard_SalaryPredictions/README.md

 # Data Used
 The dataset was found on Kaggle called "Data Science and STEM Salaries" uploaded by Jack Ogozaly.
-* link to the dataset: https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries
+* Link to the dataset: https://www.kaggle.com/datasets/jackogozaly/data-science-and-stem-salaries

 It was scraped from Levels.fyi and contained more than 62,000 salaries for a variety of job titles and companies.
 It also includes demographics such as race, sex, education; as well as years of experience in general and then more specifically at the particular company the job was at.
 This data was chosen due to its relevance to the Masters of Science in Business Analytics students and their job searching.